19 Quick and Simple Ways to Increase Amazon Affiliate Earnings [Updated]

 But overall, I was able to quickly create a list of the best selling products on Amazon for my chosen category, and they are immediately inserted into the post with my affiliate link.

 Cash in on Competition

-As you may know, one of my affiliate sites makes some of its money by promoting my own brand of products sold via Amazon FBA.
+As you may know, one of past my affiliate sites made some of its money by promoting my own brand of products sold via Amazon FBA.
 However, we don't hesitate to talk about and even recommend some of our top competitors on Amazon.

 Because people aren't going to buy my product 100% of the time.

 So in addition to having articles that feature our own products, we also have articles where our product really isn't a good fit based on the topic.
 In those cases, we don't hesitate to recommend different products on Amazon via our affiliate link.